Scratchcat1/missiles/design.md

 TASK LIST:
-    - [x] Get warheads to detonate on command
+    - [x] Get warheads to detonate on command:
+        Warheads now use targeting to detonate
-    - [ ] Allow rotation of motors
+    - [ ] Allow rotation of Entities:
+        - [ ] Add rotationRateLimit
+        - [ ] ???
+        - [ ] Add targeting control of rotation
     - [ ] @Override stuff
     - [ ] update Targeting